Batting (baseball): Success in batting

 Batting is often cited as one of the most difficult feats in sports because it consists of hitting a small round ball, usually moving at high velocity, with a thin round bat.
 Batters getting a hit in three out of ten at bats, giving him a batting average of .300 (pronounced "three hundred") are considered a successful hitter.
 In Major League Baseball, no batter has had over a .400 average at the end of the season since Ted Williams' .406 in 1941, and no batter has ever hit over .367 in a lifetime—Ty Cobb hit .3664.
 In modern times, the statistic on-base plus slugging (OPS) is seen as a more accurate measure of a player's ability as a batter; this stat combines the player's on-base percentage (a percentage of their plate appearances where the batter gets on base), with the player's slugging percentage (an average of total bases with at-bats).
 An OPS at or near 1.000 is considered to be the mark of an exceptional hitter.
 A sustained OPS at or above 1.000 over a career is a feat only a few hitters have ever been able to reach.

 Strategy

 Batters vary in their approach at the plate.
-Some are aggressive hitters, often swinging at the first pitch (as pitchers often attempt to throw a first-pitch strike).
+Some are aggressive hitters, usually swinging at the first pitch (as pitchers often attempt to throw a first-pitch strike).

 Others are patient, attempting to work the pitch count in order to observe all the types of pitches a pitcher will use, as well as tire out the pitcher by forcing him to throw many pitches early.
 Generally, contact hitters are more aggressive, swinging at pitches within the strike zone, whereas power hitters will lay off borderline strikes in order to get a pitch they can drive for extra bases.